A brief history

 In 1974 our splendid new Village Hall was opened - now The Henfield Hall - all the existing equipment was given to it and we were at last able to put on productions with a good sized stage and a much larger audience capacity.
 The two societies continued to put on their separate productions but getting together on occasions for joint productions of pantomimes and concerts.

 The Henfield Theatre Company became a registered charity in 2004 and as such is dedicated to the production of plays, concerts, musicals, playreadings, workshops and associated activities for the enjoyment, education and entertainment of the members and of the public.

 Henfield is a large village with an ever growing population.
 It has always had a very warm community spirit because up to the present it has grown fairly slowly.
 We get good support from our audiences.
 However financing has become increasingly difficult with talent, expertise and modern technology outstripping resources.
 Costumes, music and musicians, increasing royalty costs, lighting and sound, and rehearsal venues make up a large part of the costs.
 Jumble sales and other fund raising activities go some way towards the deficit suffered from putting on the ambitious productions which the village has come to expect as part of our output.
 We also seek, and are fortunate to find, sponsorship for our productions.

-We have a membership of about 250 people and although HTC is an amateur company, the members strive to achieve the highest possible standards and we have, in fact, won several awards in recent years for various achievements in the theatre.
+We have a membership of about 250 people and although HTC is an amateur company, the members strive to achieve the highest possible standards and we regularly win Awards for achievements in the theatre.
 We are affiliated to the National Operatic and Dramatic Association, which is a charitable organisation that provides information and support to amateur theatre all over the country.